|

 parameter in the protocols for physiotherapy work

-after a surgical reconstruction of the ACL
+after a surgical reconstruction of the ACL INTRODUCTION One

 of the peculiar characteristics of the injuries